Tonnie-Dev/QR-Craft/README.md

 - ⚡ Lightning-fast QR Scanner powered by ML Kit
 - ✨ Beautiful modern UI with no Ads
-- 🧩 Generate custom QR Codes (URLs, text, Wi-Fi, contacts & more)
+- 🧩 Generate custom QR Codes (*URLs, Text, Wi-Fi, contacts & More*)
-- 💾 Auto-save scans to your history
+- 💾 Auto-save QR-Scans to your history
-- ⭐ Mark favorite QR codes for quick access
+- ⭐ Mark favorite QR Scans for quick access
-- 📂 Share or copy QR data instantly
+- 📂 Share or copy QR data text instantly
 - 🔒 Fully offline – your data stays on your device

 ---